sameer0288/Summer-internship-program-2022/Day 4/readme.md

 Function is a block of code that can be reusable
 ## Scope
 There are two types of scope

-Global Scope
+--Global Scope

-Local Scope
+--Local Scope

-Conditionals
+## Conditionals
 In programming there are conditional statements that we use when we have to evaluate conditions in the programming.

 In Javascript there , when we deal with conditions we deal with Truthy or Falsy values.